Wednesday, November 13, 2024

 How Ivan Bunin and Vasily Grossman spent the war - He was in the countryside then for the last time in his life

 Without planning it I recently read three books by Russian writers from three different strands of Russian literature: Andrei Platonov’s Chevengur (1929 /1972, tr.
 Robert and Elizabeth Chandler) in the Gogolian and Dostoyevskian strand, Ivan Bunin’s Dark Avenues (1943/1946) following Turgenev and Chekhov, and A Writer at War: Vasily Grossman with the Red Army (2005, ed. and tr. by Anthony Beevor and Luba Vinogradova) for a Tolstoyan.
-I will save Chevengur for tomorrow.
+I will save Chevengur for later.
 The Bunin and Grossman books, however different, had one interesting thing in common.
 They were both documents of how these great writers spent World War II.

 Grossman spent the war becoming the greatest Soviet war correspondent, and also it turns out acquiring the experience and subject matter to become a great novelist.
 A Writer at War would be of the highest interest – the Soviet war from the perspective of an outstanding journalist – if Grossman had never written Life and Fate, but this book would likely not exist without the later novels.